saileerane4/JPEG-compression-pipeline/README.md

 # JPEG-compression-pipeline
-Implementing a lossless compression algorithm for transferring a .RGB image file
+Implementing a compression algorithm for transferring a .RGB image file

 ## Steps: